strvcom/android-chat-component/component_send_widget.md

     android:layout_height="wrap_content" />
 ```
 ### Initialize the component
-Call `init()` builder function in `onCreate()` method in order to setup
+Call type-safe `init()` builder function in `onCreate()` method that
+allows creating Kotlin-based domain-specific language (DSL) suitable for
-the component.
+configuring the component.

-Minimum **required items** that the component needs are:
+Minimum **required properties** that the component needs to be set:
 - `conversationId: String`
   -   `id` of the related conversation
 - `newFileProvider: FileProvider`
-  - Defines a way of retrieving file Uri for saving a camera output that
+  - Defines a way of retrieving file uri for saving a camera output that
     is used to send as an image message

 ```kotlin